I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 NCMD (National Council for Metal Detecting)

-The most popular way of getting insurance is to register as a member with the NCMD.
+The most popular way of getting insurance is to register as a member of the NCMD.

 To become a member of the NMCD you will need to visit their website.
 Fill out a form and make a payment of £8.